Steven Petkov: 2017–18

 On 14 August 2017, Petkov signed a two-year contract with Botev Plovdiv.
-A few days later, Petkov made a debut and scored a goal during the 1–2 defeat from PFC Cherno More Varna.
-On 27 October Petkov scored the winning goal for the 1–2 away win over Pirin Blagoevgrad.
-A week later, on 3 November, Steven Petkov scored just a few seconds after he came on the pitch as a substitute for the 1–1 draw with Slavia Sofia.
+A few days later, he made his debut and scored a goal during the 2–1 defeat from Cherno More Varna.
+On 27 October Petkov scored the winning goal for the 2–1 away win over Pirin Blagoevgrad.
+A week later, on 3 November, he scored just a few seconds after he came on the pitch as a substitute for the 1–1 draw with Slavia Sofia.

-Despite scoring numerous important goals, Steven Petkov was never included in the starting line-up until 12 December.
+Despite scoring numerous important goals, Petkov was never included in the starting line-up until 12 December.
 He used the opportunity to impress and scored a hat-trick for the 5–0 win over Litex Lovech in the quarter final of the Bulgarian Cup.

-On 12 March, on day when Botev Plovdiv celebrated 106 years from its foundation, Steven Petkov scored for the dramatic 2–4 away win over FC Vereya.
-On 31 March 2018 Steven scored the only goal for Botev Plovdiv during the 1–4 away defeat from CSKA Sofia.
-A week later, on 6 April, Petkov came on as a substitute and scored the winning goal for the 1–0 victory over Levski Sofia.
+On 12 March, on day when Botev Plovdiv celebrated 106 years from its foundation, Petkov scored in a 4–2 away win over FC Vereya.
+On 31 March 2018 Steven scored the only goal for Botev Plovdiv during the 4–1 away defeat from CSKA Sofia.
+A week later, on 6 April, he came on as a substitute and scored the winning goal for the 1–0 victory over Levski Sofia.

-On 14 April Steven Petkov scored during the 3–2 away defeat by Beroe Stara Zagora.
+On 14 April Petkov scored during the 3–2 away defeat by Beroe Stara Zagora.
 A week later, on 21 April he scored again in Stara Zagora, this time during the 2–2 away draw with FC Vereya.
-On 29 April Steven Petkov scored a wonderful goal for the 2–1 home win over CSKA Sofia and won the award for man of the match.
+On 29 April he scored a goal for the 2–1 home win over CSKA Sofia and won the award for man of the match.
 A week later, on 5 May, during the first half he scored again but this time Botev Plovdiv was dramatically defeated with 3–2 by Levski Sofia.

 2018–19

-On 28 July 2018 Steven Petkov scored his first goal for the season for the 0–2 away win over Septemvri Sofia.
+On 28 July 2018, Petkov scored his first goal for the season for the 0–2 away win over Septemvri Sofia.
 He was selected for the man of the match.
 On 3 August Petkov scored during a 2–0 home win over Etar Veliko Tarnovo.
 A week later, on 11 August, he scored again but this time his team lost the away game against Beroe Stara Zagora.

 Feirense

 On 4 January 2019, Petkov was transferred to Portuguese Primeira Liga side Feirense for an undisclosed fee, signing a contract until the summer of 2022.
 On 10 February 2019, he scored his first goal for the club, a bicycle kick, in a 1–3 loss to Sporting.
-Feirense announced on 1 September 2019, that Petkov had been loaned out to Czech club MFK Karviná until the end of 2019.
+Feirense announced on 1 September 2019, that Petkov had been loaned out to Czech club MFK Karviná until the end of the 2019–20 season.
+On 14 September 2020, Feirense sent Petkov on a season-long loan to Levski Sofia.

+Moreirense

+On 10 September 2022, recently-relegated to Liga Portugal 2 side Moreirense announced the free signing of Petkov on a one-year deal, after his contract with Feirense had expired.
+After achieving promotion with the Moreira de Cónegos club, Petkov's contract expired and he became a free agent.